maxi-blocks/maxi-blocks/readme.txt

 == Changelog ==

+_Updates 29 April 2024_
+MaxiBlocks v1.8.4
+* Update: Introduced aria label support in the Advanced settings tab, improving accessibility for users relying on assistive technologies.
+* Fix: Resolved an issue with rendering HTML content for Dynamic Content on the frontend, ensuring proper display of page elements.
+* Fix: Addressed a bug where nested block styles were not switching correctly when inserted inside a block with a different style, maintaining consistent styling across nested blocks.
+* Fix: Fixed a problem with Advanced Custom Fields images not loading on the frontend, ensuring seamless integration and proper image display.
+* Fix: Eliminated PHP warnings to improve overall plugin stability and provide a cleaner development experience.
+* Fix: Corrected styling issues for native blocks that are not inside Maxi blocks, ensuring consistent appearance throughout the site.
+* Fix: Resolved an issue with the rendering of previews when swapping templates in the Editor experience, improving editor speed during template selection.
+* Fix: Addressed Firefox console errors related to pattern previews, enhancing browser compatibility and user experience.

 _Updates 18 April 2024_
 MaxiBlocks v1.8.3
 * Update: Laid the groundwork for the upcoming MaxiBlocks theme, ensuring seamless integration and enhanced user experience.